seegerab/DEPI-Analysis/README.md

 # DEPI

+This repository stores analysis conducted between March 2020 and August 2021.
+This code was written for the Shiu Lab at Michigan State University under the guidance of Dr. Melissa Lehti-Shiu and Dr. Shinhan Shiu.

-This repository stores the analysis for Arabadopsis plants in a range of map kinase mutants grown in the Dynamic Environmental Photosynthetic Imager (DEPI) chambers.
+This for Arabadopsis plants in a range of map kinase mutants grown in the Dynamic Environmental Photosynthetic Imager (DEPI) chambers.
 A range of measurements - phi2, npq, and plant growth - are recorded.
 The overall goal of this project is to investigate the phenotypes of single mutants compared to double mutants to determine the extent of genetic interaction taking place.

 # Visualizations